-CSCI 434T Fall, 2011
+CSCI 434T Spring, 2019

 This week, we wrap up semantic analysis.
 The readings and first few problems cover subtyping and object types.
-I hope most of this material will be a quick review of ideas from 334, but it is important to visit them in the context of compiler design as well.
 The latter part examines several research papers on various uses of types.
 We then explore several interesting program analyses described in terms of extended type systems.

-Readings \
+Readings

 - "Type Systems," Luca Cardelli, Section 6, pages 28-30.
-(Variant types are basically enumerations.) - "Type-Based Race Detection for Java," Cormac Flanagan and Stephen Freund, Proceedings of the ACM Conference on Programming Language Design and Implementation, 2000. - "Language-Based Information-Flow Security," Andrei Sabelfeld and Andrew C. Myers, IEEE Journal on Selected Areas in Communications, 2003.
+(Variant types are basically enumerations.) - "Type-Based Race Detection for Java," Cormac Flanagan and Stephen Freund, Proceedings of the ACM Conference on Programming Language Design and Implementation, 2000.
+(Read for basic understanding - don't worry about all of the details.) - "Language-Based Information-Flow Security," Andrei Sabelfeld and Andrew C. Myers, IEEE Journal on Selected Areas in Communications, 2003.
+(Optional)